 I drilled holes in the roof meaning I can only shower when it rains.

 I have to leave my laptop outside when I shower in case it gets wet.

 You’ve been likened to a modern-day Henry David Thoreau…

 I wouldn’t know anything about that – I don’t even like tennis – but they say an Englishman’s home is his castle.
 Living off-the-grid as a self-deluded hipster means I’m not only King of my home but King of all the Forest Creatures.

 Do you get many visitors?

 I invite nearly everyone I meet but I think it’s too difficult to find… so instead I invented a one-man version of Twister, the popular Milton Bradley human torture game from the 1970s.
 I see men with dogs and beards and guns.
-I don’t have room to entertain so I watch them from the woods.
+I don’t have room to entertain so I watch them from a distance.
 They seem nice!

 What’s the best part of living a solitary life?